aleguillou1/SemanticSeg4EO/README.md

 # 🌍 SemanticSeg4EO
 ### Semantic Segmentation for Earth Observation

-Un framework complet pour la segmentation sémantique d’images satellites, compatible multiclasse et binaire, avec des architectures state-of-the-art.
+A complete framework for semantic segmentation of satellite imagery, supporting both multi-class and binary segmentation with state-of-the-art architectures and advanced geospatial features.

 ---